AbdullahUsman-3824/FrontEndGalaxy/README.md

 ### Project 3: Ultimate Clock

 - **Description:** A web-based clock application that allows users to switch between digital and analog clock modes.
-It also includes a light and dark mode switch for user preference.
+It includes a light and dark mode switch for user preference, as well as an alarm clock and timer functionality.
 - **Features:**
   - Switchable digital and analog clock
   - Light and dark mode toggle
   - Real-time display updates
+  - Alarm clock functionality
+  - Timer feature
 - **Code:** [Ultimate Clock Code](UltimateClock)

 ### Project 4: Web-Based Games